wilfredlopez/Angular_MeanStackApp/README.md

 ##Deploy

-Fist run `ng build` on the client folder.
+Fist run `ng build --prod` on the client folder.

 Then you can push the code from the root folder